Another con-job, but more confusing than global warming

 Up until around 2005 I believed some of the peak oil stuff myself.
 Many years ago I read “Small is Beautiful” by EF Schumacher (1973), and that book had influenced my thinking.
 But later I came to realise that “peak oil”, just like “global warming”, “the war on some drugs”, “healthy low-fat diets”, and many other things, is a huge con-job.

 I once met a guy called Robert Atack, who had a webpage called www.oilcrash.com.
 He gave me some DVD’s.
 He seemed like a genuine and honest guy doing his best to do good things for the planet.
-It’s ironic that he was the final straw that caused me to post this page, I’m sure this viewpoint is the last thing he would want to encourage…
+It’s ironic that he was the final straw that caused me to start ripping into peak oil, I’m sure this viewpoint is the last thing he would want to encourage…

 While I think global warming is a clear cut con-job, the peak oil stuff is harder to follow, and if someone thought I was clueless for saying it’s a con-job, I can understand why.
 I actually agree with many of the things peak oil people say – such as the prediction that oil may get very expensive – but not because it’s in short supply, instead because it’s production and supply is being deliberately held back to raise prices – the whole concept of “peak oil” is designed to raise prices and profits.